Fun, History-Based Summer Camps

 singing creek summer camps

-Opal’s World: Kinship with Nature
+Opal’s World: Nature Fairies Camp

 Learn about the famous pioneer girl, Opal Whiteley, as you explore nature!
 Opal was a nature lover who kept a childhood diary relating her adventures in the woods around Cottage Grove, including her “explores” with her animal friends.
 We will make fairy houses, create a journal and write and sketch in nature, explore around the park and the river, and discover pioneer life.